Their ancient origins are unknown to most—yet are key to understanding what lies in their future!

 As well as passing down blessings to Ephraim and Manasseh, Israel also passed along some things to his sons and their modern descendants: “And Jacob called unto his sons, and said, Gather yourselves together, that I may tell you that which shall befall you in the last days”—our time now (Gen. 49:1).

-In Genesis 49:3, Israel outlined certain prophetic details of France: “Reuben, you are my firstborn, my might, and the beginning of my strength, the excellency of dignity, and the excellency of power.”
+In Genesis 49:3, here is what Israel outlined about France: “Reuben, you are my firstborn, my might, and the beginning of my strength, the excellency of dignity, and the excellency of power.”

 This “excellency of dignity and power” is clearly evident in Paris.
 Each building, each palace and street, revealed an excellency of dignity and power found nowhere else.

 But Versailles is just one example.
 Throughout Paris, one cannot doubt that France, once called the “queen of culture,” represents a national dignity and class that remains unsurpassed.
-Whether it is the Opera house, the Notre Dame cathedral, the Arc de Triomphe or the Louvre, these all tell the same story.
+Whether it is the Palais Garnier opera house, the Arc de Triomphe or the Louvre, these all tell the same story.

 The Dutch people are famous for reclaiming land from the sea.
-In fact, 27% of the Netherlands is under sea level!
+In fact, 27 percent of the Netherlands is under sea level!
 For centuries, the Dutch have been building dikes and draining the terrain dry to create fertile farmland, called polders.
-(In fact, many of the picturesque windmills found in certain areas of Holland, were built to pump water out of low areas.)
+(Many of the picturesque windmills found in certain areas of Holland were built to pump water out of low areas.)
 A large bay in Holland, called the South Sea, was reclaimed last century, and within it a relatively large province, Flevoland, was created.
-Driving through this area—which was entirely underwater just a hundred years ago—seeing developed forests, cities and roads, caused one to consider that these peoples truly had settled in a “haven of the sea.”
+Driving through this area today—which was entirely underwater just a hundred years ago—and seeing developed forests, cities and roads, causes one to consider that these peoples truly had settled in a “haven of the sea.”

 Deuteronomy 33:19 explains that Zebulun shall “suck of the abundance of the seas and of treasures hid in the sand.”

-The Netherlands has done this in several ways, such as through international commerce through the nation’s shipping fleet, and through reclaiming land from the sea.
-The rich, green fertile ground, which seemingly goes forever—a clear example of the “abundance of the seas and of treasures hid in the sand” that only the Dutch have been able to reclaim on such a large scale.
+The Netherlands has done this in several ways such as through international commerce through the nation’s shipping fleet and through reclaiming land from the sea.
+The rich, green fertile ground that seemingly goes forever is a clear example of the “abundance of the seas and of treasures hid in the sand.”
+Only the Dutch have been able to reclaim on such a large scale.

 The Netherlands has also been a “haven of ships.”
 In fact, for decades Rotterdam was the busiest port in the entire world.
-Due to the giant rivers that flow through it, the nation serves as an important artery into the heart of Western Europe.
-(The latest statistics reveal that Rotterdam still ranks third in total volume, behind Shanghai and Singapore, with 370 million tons handled.)
+Because of the giant rivers that flow through it, the nation serves as an important artery into the heart of Western Europe.
+(The latest statistics reveal that Rotterdam remains 10th in total volume, behind ports in Asia.)

-While traveling from France to the Netherlands, my wife and I briefly stopped in Brussels, Belgium.
-Again, a group of peoples within this nation can be identified as descended from Asher, of which Israel stated, “Out of Asher his bread shall be fat, and he shall yield royal dainties” (Gen. 49:20).
+Finally, there is Belgium.
+A group of peoples within this nation can be identified as descended from Asher, of which Israel stated, “Out of Asher his bread shall be fat, and he shall yield royal dainties” (Gen. 49:20).

 This article contains just the briefest descriptions of contemporary Reuben, Zebulun and Asher.
 Much more could be said.

-As we traveled through France, Belgium and the Netherlands, it became apparent that each nation had received tremendous material blessings.
-Their wealth, prosperity and advanced infrastructure were seen everywhere we turned.
+Examining France, Belgium and the Netherlands, it is clear each has received tremendous material blessings.
+Their wealth, prosperity and advanced infrastructure make this clear.

-But something else—something far less glamorous—was also evident.
-As our trip drew to a close in Amsterdam, a city infamous for its drugs and prostitution, it was painfully obvious that the peoples of these prosperous First World nations are not obeying God.
-While only one city, it was still representative of all nations of the West, many of them Israelite.
+But something else—something far less glamorous—is also evident.
+Now think again about Amsterdam, a city infamous for its drugs and prostitution.
+It is painfully obvious that the peoples of these prosperous nations are not obeying God.
+While only one city, it is still representative of all nations of the West, many of them Israelite.

 All the beauty, splendor and prosperity on display throughout the modern nations of Israel cannot continue without end.
 Having forgotten their ancient identity—as well as the laws, statutes and judgments that would have ensured lasting success (Deut.
 4:5-9)—the future of modern-day Reuben, Zebulun and Asher grows ever dim.